-- Block the door from the inside by stuffing a sock or a similar piece of fabric under the door.
+- Keep the door shut from the inside by stuffing a sock or a similar piece of fabric under the door.
 Even a shoe or a slipper can work if the gap is large enough.

-- Use a fork or a spoon!
-I know, it doesn’t sound very promising, but some tinkering with the steel and you’ll have a great door jammer on your hands.
-You can find several DIY videos for this on Youtube, but in essence, you have to fold the end of the fork a bit, and then cut off its handle.
-Then, you can push the head part into the door gap and the handle in between the tines and secure it.
+- Transform a fork into a door jammer!
+I know, it doesn’t sound very promising, but a fork can make a great makeshift door jammer.
+You can find several DIY videos for this on Youtube.
+I think this one is most helpful.
+The gist of it is this: you have to fold the end of the fork and then cut off its handle.
+Next you push the head of the fork into the door gap and then the handle in between the tines and the handle to secure it.

-- Place a door wedge with an alarm under the door to block it.
+- Place a door wedge with an alarm under the door in such a way as to block it.
 Similar to a sock, but more effective.
 And if someone attempts to open the door, the wedge will act as a barricade.
 Plus, the door movement will trigger the alarm on the wedge, so you’ll be aware of the threat immediately.
 Alternatively, you could use a door wedge without an alarm.
 Either way, both wedges are really low-budget solutions.

-- Get a small, affordable battery alarm like the Noopel wireless door/window alarm which you can stick on the any surface.
+- Get a small battery alarm like the Noopel wireless door/window alarm and place it on the door.
 Flip the on/off switch as needed.
 Any vibration on the door will trigger it to produce 120 decibels of noise.
-An alarm is obviously not a lock, but it’s a simple way to chase off any would-be intruders, and a solid addition to any of the other locking/blocking methods mentioned before.
+An alarm is obviously not a lock, but it’s a simple way to chase off any would-be intruders and can improve door security as a result.

 A combination of these three makeshift methods is a bit unorthodox but it can work great, it’s cheap and it doesn’t require any complicated installing.